Homelessness: In popular culture

-Homelessness is frequently described as an invisible problem, despite its prevalence.
+Homelessness has frequently been described as an invisible problem, despite its prevalence.
 Writers and other artists play a role in bringing the issue to public attention.
 Homelessness is the central theme of many works; in other works homelessness is secondary, added to advance the story or contribute to dramatic effect.
 Homelessness is the central subject in most of the works of art listed here.